verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 - Run `yarn prod`.
 Once Webpack is done generating the minified bundle (~90kB this time), open `http://localhost:8000/` and you should still see "Wah wah".
 In the Source tab of the Chrome console, you should this time find `static/js/bundle.js` under `localhost:8000/`, but no `webpack://` sources.
 Click on `bundle.js` to make sure it is minified.

-Phew, that was a lot of infra stuff.
-All these first chapters basically just give you a Hello World in your browser!
-Alright, I think you now finally deserve to build the app we've been preparing for this entire time.
+Good job, I know this was quite dense.
+You deserve a break!
+The next section is easier.

 ## React

 > 💡 **[React](https://facebook.github.io/react/)** is a library for building user interfaces by Facebook.
 It uses the **[JSX](https://facebook.github.io/react/docs/jsx-in-depth.html)** syntax to represent HTML elements and components while leveraging the power of JavaScript.

-We're now going to render our app using React and JSX.
+In this section we are going to render some text using React and JSX.

 First, let's install React and ReactDOM:

-- Run `yarn add react react-dom`
+- Run `yarn add react react-dom`.

-Let's rename our `src/client/entry.js` file into `src/client/entry.jsx` and write some React and JSX code in it:
+Rename your `src/client/entry.js` file into `src/client/entry.jsx` and write some React code in it:

 ```javascript
 // @flow